-If the option of prior approval is not open to your proposal it is worth considering the full planning permission route.
-While this arguably allows for greater flexibility there are different risks to be considered.
+If the option of prior approval is not available, it is worth considering the full planning permission route.
+While this arguably allows for greater flexibility there are different risks and timescales to be considered.
+Tackled correctly, barn conversions can lead to an important economic boost for your farm.
+However, undertaken poorly can lead to no development being able to take place.

 Class Q Scope and Opportunities